priya-gitTest/priya-gitTest/README.md

 āno bhadrāḥ kratavo yantu viśvato
 Let noble thoughts come to us from all directions.

+* This text was all over my school walls.. such an inspiration !!!

+<<Bhavan’s ideal is : Vasudhaiva Kutumbakam – the world is one family.
+Bhavan’s motto is:  Aa No Bhadra Kratvo Yantu Vishwatah- let noble thoughts come to us from every side.>>

 Full version : https://ancientscience.in/rigveda/rigveda1-89-1

 My version : Let knowledge come to us from all directions !!!